-I’m perfect content to have this low-key side dish to any meal.
+I’m perfectly content to have this low-key side dish to any meal.

-notes & tips for simple egg fried rice:
+Notes & tips for this simple fried rice recipe

 - I know I’m probably partial, but I can’t stress it enough: I really feel like this should be the go-to recipe for anyone who wants to know how to make easy egg fried rice!

 - As mentioned above, this recipe is designed to be made with Minute Rice.
-For those of you who already know how to make minute rice, I’m sure you understand how much of a time saver instant rice is!
+For those of you who already know how to make minute rice, I’m sure you understand how much of a time saver it is!